Your Account:

 Investigation

-This type of review evaluates alleged instances of fraud, waste and abuse, or improper governmental activities to determine if allegations are substantiated and to prevent future occurrences.
+This review investigates allegations of fraud, waste, abuse, or improper activities to determine their validity and prevent future occurrences.